Kosovare Asllani: International career

-In September 2008 Asllani made her debut for the Sweden national team against Romania, and in 2009 she was called up to represent Sweden in UEFA Women's Euro 2009.
-Asllani was an important member of the national team during the qualification rounds of the 2011 FIFA Women's World Cup but coach Thomas Dennerby controversially did not select her in the squad sent to Germany for the finals.
+In September 2008 Asllani made her debut for the Sweden national team against Romania.
+Next year she was called up to represent Sweden in the UEFA Euro 2009.
+Asllani was an important member of the national team during the qualification rounds of the 2011 World Cup, but coach Thomas Dennerby controversially did not select her in the squad sent to the finals.
 Football pundits, including Pia Sundhage, the Swedish coach of the United States national team, expressed surprise at Asllani's omission.

 Dennerby recalled Asllani to the national squad for the 2012 London Olympics.

 Asllani played for Sweden at the 2016 Summer Olympics, where the team won a silver medal.
-She only scored one goal during a penalty shootout against the United States in the quarterfinals, in which Sweden won the shootout 4–3 after being tied 1–1 during extra time.
+She failed to score a single goal during the tournament, despite playing in all six of Sweden's games.
+She scored in the penalty shootout against the United States in the quarterfinals, in which Sweden won the shootout 4–3 after being tied 1–1 during extra time.
+She again stepped up to take a penalty against Brazil in the semi final, but her weak effort was saved.

-As of 2017, Asllani had made more than 90 appearances for the Sweden national team.

-She scored in the 5–1 win over Thailand at the 2019 Women's World Cup.
+She scored in the 5–1 and 2-0 wins over Thailand and Chile at the 2019 World Cup respectively.

+In 2021, Asllani was selected for the Sweden squad at the 2021 Summer Olympics.
+Like in 2016, her only goal was a penalty, this time in the quarter final vs Japan.
+She took a crucial penalty in the final against Canada, but missed the target from twelve yards, as Sweden lost the shootout, and once again had to settle for silver medals.

+On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
+She made the final goal in Sweden's match against Australia on 19 August 2023.
+Sweden won and secured the bronze medals for the team.

 Personal life

-Kosovare Asllani is an ethnic Albanian from Kosovo.
+Asllani is an ethnic Albanian from Koshutovë, Kosovo.
 Her parents moved to Sweden where she was born.
 Asllani has a tattoo of a black double-headed eagle, symbolising Albania, on her ankle.
 She also has the words "Stay Strong" tattooed on the inside of her right biceps.